nmshd/documentation/_includes/use-cases/use-case-transport-download-file.md

 {% include properties_list.html %}

-Download file that corresponds to the given id.
+Download the File's binary content that corresponds to the `fileId`.

 ## Parameters